It's All Gone Pete Tong

 It's All Gone Pete Tong is a 2004 British-Canadian mockumentary-drama film about a DJ (Paul Kaye) who goes completely deaf.
-The title uses a rhyming slang phrase used in Britain from the 1980s (Pete Tong = "wrong"), referring to the BBC Radio 1 DJ Pete Tong.
+The title uses a rhyming slang phrase used in Britain from the 1980s (Pete Tong = "wrong"), referring to the BBC Radio 1 DJ Pete Tong who cameos in the film.
+English singer Gary Haisman was behind the popular clubbing phrase "It’s all gone Pete Tong," which later inspired the title of the film.

 It won two awards at the US Comedy Arts Festival for Best Feature and Best Actor (Kaye) and swept the Gen Art Film Festival awards (Grand Jury and Audience).
 It was filmed on location in Ibiza and shot entirely in HD.

 Ibiza locations used in the movie include the music venues Pacha, Amnesia, Privilege, DC10 and the historic Pike's Hotel and Cala Llonga beach.

 Plot

-Frankie Wilde is a British music producer and a DJ based in Ibiza.
-After years of playing in night-clubs he loses his hearing, first apparent when he hears a high-pitched whine instead of an Arsenal football match on TV.
+Frankie Wilde is a British music producer and DJ based in Ibiza.
+After years of playing in nightclubs he loses his hearing, first apparent when he hears a high-pitched whine during an Arsenal football match on TV.
 At this time, Frankie is making his next album with his "two Austrian mates" Alfonse and Horst, but his hearing degrades rapidly and progress stagnates.
-Frankie refuses to acknowledge his problem until a gig in Amnesia, when he cannot hear the second channel in his headphones and must crossfade one song into the next without being able to beatmatch them.
+Frankie refuses to acknowledge his problem until a gig in Amnesia, when he cannot hear the second channel in his headphones and crossfades songs without first beatmatching them.
 When the crowd boos him, he throws the turntable and the mixer onto the dance floor, and is forcibly removed from the club.

-Frankie agrees to see a doctor, who tells him he has lost hearing in one ear and has 20% left in the other.
-He warns Frankie that unless he stops abusing drugs and listening to loud noises, he will soon be completely deaf, and even the use of his hearing aid would only further degrade his hearing.
+Frankie agrees to see a doctor, who tells him he has lost hearing in one ear and has 20% remaining in the other.
+Frankie is warned that unless he stops abusing drugs and listening to loud noises, he will soon be completely deaf, and that the use of a hearing aid is for emergencies only as it will further degrade his hearing.
 During a recording session, Frankie confesses the full nature of his hearing loss to Alfonse.
 He inserts his hearing aid to demonstrate and, overwhelmed by the sudden sound exposure, leans close to one of the monitor speakers.
-Before he can react, a frustrated Horst smashes a guitar into an amplifier whose volume Frankie has maximized.
-The noise is excruciating and the feedback bursts his eardrum, knocking Frankie unconscious.
-The damage leaves him permanently deaf.
+A frustrated Horst then smashes a guitar into an amplifier whose volume Frankie has maximized.
+The noise is excruciating and the feedback bursts his eardrum, knocking Frankie unconscious and leaving him permanently deaf.